 Your child will go through lots of changes in puberty.
 One of the most significant milestones is her first period.
-It’s a sign that the physical changes in her body have only a couple of years to go.

 Periods are part of the menstrual cycle, which affects hormone levels in the ovaries and the uterus.
-The role of the menstrual cycle is to get the uterus ready for pregnancy.
-A menstrual cycle involves the following:

 - Extra blood and tissue build up in the lining of the uterus to prepare for the arrival and implantation of a fertilised egg.

 - If the egg isn’t fertilised, hormone levels fall.
 This leads to the lining of the uterus being shed through the vagina.
 The lining is blood and other tissue.

 This last step is what we call a ‘period’.
 Most of the blood and tissue comes out in the first couple of days, but some girls will continue to have bleeding for up to seven days.
 The amount of bleeding varies.

 Once your daughter starts having periods, she can get pregnant if she’s sexually active.
 If you haven’t already started talking with your child about puberty changes and general sexual health and wellbeing

 , this can be a good time to start.

 Most girls will have their first period when they’re between 11 and 14½, but anywhere from 9-16 years is considered normal.
 If a girl has a major growth spurt and has grown some underarm hair, periods are likely to be just around the corner.

 If your child hasn’t started her period by the time she turns 16, it’s a good idea to talk with your child’s GP.
 There can be lots of reasons why periods haven’t started by then, and medical assessment can rule out any serious problems.